Grenfell Tower fire: Major incident declared (02:04–04:00)

 As the fire rapidly spread around the building, witnesses on the ground reported seeing trapped residents switching the lights in their flats on and off or waving from windows to attract help, some holding children as well as hearing residents screaming from all sides of the tower.
 Eyewitnesses reported seeing some people jumping to their deaths, and four victims were later found to have died from "injuries consistent with falling from a height".
 At least one person used knotted blankets to make a rope and escape from the burning building.
 Frequent explosions that were reported to be from gas lines in the building were heard.

 Outside operations were hindered by falling debris, including burning pieces of cladding.
 Due to this danger, the police moved crowds away from the building as a safety precaution.
 The MPS Territorial Support Group was present; besides being a specialist unit for public order policing, they provided riot shields to protect firefighters from falling debris.

 Shortly after 02:00, a major incident was declared and the number of fire engines was raised from twenty five to forty and the number of fire-rescue units increased to ten, command vehicles to six, aerial platforms to four, and operational support units to two.
 Over the course of the operation, 250 firefighters attempted to control the blaze, with more than 100 firefighters inside the building at a given time.
-Assistant commissioner Andrew Roe assumed direct command of firefighting operations for the next 11 hours.
+Assistant commissioner Andy Roe assumed direct command of firefighting operations for the next 11 hours.
 Rather than command the operations directly, commissioner Cotton served as a monitoring officer, overseeing Roe and providing moral support to firefighters.
 She said that LFB had broken their own safety protocols by entering a large building without knowing whether it was in danger of structural collapse.
 It was not until the following afternoon that structural engineers were able to assess the structure and determine that it was not in danger of collapse.

 By 02:20, the level of smoke in the stairwell constituted a threat to life, although some survivors did escape beyond then.
 At 02:47 the "stay put" policy, advising those residents in areas unaffected by the blaze to remain there, was abandoned in favour of general evacuation.
 After this point only 36 additional residents were able to escape.
 Experts on the subsequent inquiry into the disaster later said that the "stay put" policy should have been discarded an hour and twenty minutes sooner.